open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/instrumentation/aws-lambda.md

 be `<event source> process`.
 If there are multiple sources in the batch, the name MUST be `multiple_sources process`.
 The parent MUST be the `SERVER` span corresponding to the function invocation.

-For every message in the event, the message's system attributes (not message attributes, which are provided by the user) SHOULD be checked for the key `AWSTraceHeader`.
+For every message in the event, the [message system attributes][] (not message attributes, which are provided by the user) SHOULD be checked for the key `AWSTraceHeader`.
 If it is present, an OpenTelemetry `Context` SHOULD be parsed from the value of the attribute using the [AWS X-Ray Propagator](../../../context/api-propagators.md) and added as a link to the span.
 This means the span may have as many links as messages in the batch.